EthanFalcao/pages-test/README.md

 # Hosting Your Website on GitHub Pages

-This guide will help you host your website on GitHub Pages using a repository named `test-test`.
+This guide will help you host your website on GitHub Pages using a repository named `pages-test`.

 ## Steps to Host Your Website:

 ### 1. Create a GitHub Repository
-- Create a new repository on GitHub named `pages-test`.
+- Create a new repository on GitHub, in this example, we are using  `pages-test`.

 ### 2. Prepare the Repository
 - Ensure your HTML file is named `index.html` as GitHub Pages uses this file as the main page.